Skincare Products : Cleanser

 To build your beauty routine, we start with a solid foundation, which is cleansing.

-An extremely important step but often misused and, above all, risky, as it is the one that can damage our skin the most, compromising the hydrolipidic film that protects it and causing dryness and irritation.
+An extremely important step but often overlooked and, above all, risky, as it is the one that can damage our Skin the most, compromising the hydrolipidic film that protects it and causing dryness and irritation.

-In cosmetics, a detergent serves to remove impurities, excess sebum and dead skin cells, to prepare the skin for subsequent treatments and keep it healthy.
+In the cosmetic field, cleanser is used to remove impurities, excess sebum, and dead skin cells, to prepare the Skin for subsequent treatments and keep it healthy.

-The main "detergent" components are surfactants, which have a hydrophilic head that loves water and hates fats, and a hydrophobic tail that, on the contrary, hates water and loves fats: through the hydrophobic component, surfactants trap dirt on the face, then wash it away with water using the hydrophilic component.
+The main 'detergent' components are surfactants, which have a hydrophilic head that loves water and hates fats, and a hydrophobic tail that, on the contrary, hates water and loves fats: via the hydrophobic component, surfactants trap dirt on the face, then rinse it away with water using the hydrophilic component.

 Types of detergent

-• Foaming or deep-cleansing detergent: This is the most common type, and the substance responsible for the cleansing action here is a surfactant.
-Some examples include solid bar soaps, liquid cleansers, mousse cleansers, micellar water, cleansing wipes, and scrub cleansers.
-It is very useful for oily, combination, and normal skin types, as well as for double cleansing.
+- Clarifying or foaming cleanser: This is the most common type, where the active cleansing ingredient is a surfactant.
+Some examples include solid bar soaps, liquid cleansers, foam formulas, micellar water, cleansing wipes, and scrub cleansers.
+It is highly effective for oily, combination, and normal skin types, as well as for double cleansing routines.

-• Oil-based or affinity detergent: Here, the substance responsible for the cleansing action is a lipid, meaning an oil or mixture of oils, which acts as a solvent for the fats in which dirt is embedded.
+- Oil-based or lipid-soluble cleanser: Here, the active cleansing ingredient is a lipid, meaning an oil or blend of oils, which acts as a solvent to break down the fats in which dirt is trapped.
 Examples include balms, butters, oils, and cleansing milk.
-It is very useful for dry and sensitive skin.
+It is ideal for dry and sensitive skin.

-Here are 5 common mistakes that are unfortunately very common when it comes to skin cleansing:
+Here are 5 mistakes that are unfortunately very common when it comes to skin cleansing:

-1. Using hand soap: it has a basic pH of 8, unlike our skin which has a much lower pH, making it harsh.
+- Using hand soap: it has a basic pH of 8, unlike our Skin which has a much lower pH, making it harsh.

-2. Using makeup removal wipes: they are soaked with only a small amount of product, sometimes contain alcohol, and cause irritation from mechanical rubbing.
+- Using makeup removing wipes: they’re soaked with very little product, sometimes contain alcohol, and cause irritation from mechanical friction.

-3. Skipping makeup removal when wearing makeup: over time your skin may be affected and develop impurities.
+- Not removing your makeup if you’re wearing any: over time, your Skin could be affected and develop impurities.

-4. Not using a moisturizer after cleansing: it is essential to always provide your skin with the proper amount of hydration.
+- Not using a moisturizer after cleansing: it’s essential to always provide your Skin with the right amount of hydration.

-5. Using the wrong cleanser for your skin type: if, after cleansing, your skin feels overly tight, you may be using a cleanser that is too harsh.
+- Using the wrong cleanser for your Skin: if, after cleansing, you feel your Skin is overly tight, you may be using a cleanser that’s too harsh.

 Useful tip